-- (a) The order of running shall be the order of the draw unless the Judges decide to split the competitors. - (b) Initially, the dog with the lowest number under each Judge should be placed on the Judge's right.
+- (a) The order of running shall be the order of the draw unless, in exceptional circumstances, with the Judges' approval it is decided to split the competitors. - (b) Initially, the dog with the lowest number under each Judge should be placed on the Judge's right.
 When there are three Judges for a Stake they must judge singly and when there are four Judges they must judge in pairs.
 If two of the four Judges are not Panel Judges they must not judge together.
 Moreover, if there are only two A Panel Judges present they must not judge together. - (c) All dogs, unless discarded, must be tried in the first two rounds by more than one Judge if there are three Judges, or by more than one pair of Judges if there are four.
-Dogs must not come into line in the second round under the same Judges as in the first round.
+Whether the Trial is run in numerical order, or split in exceptional circumstances, dogs must not come into line in the second round under the same Judges as in the first round.
 After the second round, dogs may be called back into line in numerical order to either side in a four Judge system or to any Judge in a three Judge system.